 This super duper awesome sports store is also central Marin’s easy access to the bay.
 The launch is on the canal directly behind the shop, so you can literally rent your gear or sign up for a class and be on the water within the hour.
 The owners are real pros and ardent lovers of water sports, so the know-how is there for the taking.
-They offer rentals for the weekend, classes and even frequent rental programs.
+They offer rentals for the weekend, classes and even a family paddler package.

 115 Third St.